Addis Ababa Light Rail: Future expansion

 There are plans for extensions in all four directions.
 According to Getachew Betru, CEO of Ethiopian Railway Corporation, the Ethiopian government indicated that any new line built should be completely grade-separated.
 Apart from extending the existing lines, two new lines are under consideration by the Ethiopian government.
 The first one will start at St. George's Cathedral, pass along Mexico Square to the African Union Headquarters and will terminate at Lebu, connecting to the new national rail network.
 The second line will start at Megenagna Roundabout and passes via Bole Airport, Wello Sefer area, Saris market area and Jommo area and terminates at Lebu.

 Rolling stock

 Addis Ababa Light Rail initially operated a fleet of 41 three-section 70% low-floor trams manufactured by CNR Changchun (and based on the design for Shenyang Modern Tram).
 By 2023, only 17 trains were in service, with the rest "inoperable due to lack of spare parts".
+The reasons for the low reliability of the trains are likely to be car motor overloading problems and inadequate maintenance.

+By September 2024 only 15 trains were operational.